-Our website partner, ACS Cricket Equipment, is offering cricket clubs a chance to win a vital piece of grounds equipment.
+Our website partner, ACS Cricket Equipment, offered cricket clubs a chance to win a vital piece of grounds equipment: The ACS Magic Sponge.

-The ACS Cricket Water Collector (£525 plus VAT) is invaluable in helping to get games on and remove water from the square and outfield – and we have one to give away!
+The ACS Magic Sponge is invaluable in helping to get games on and remove water from the square and outfield.

 Made from galvanised metal with a powder coat finish, there is a sponge attached via velcro to make them easy to replace.